Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Metallicity effects on the formation and evolution of DWDs

 \subsection{Metallicity-dependent trends in the formation efficiency of DWDs}

-The number of DWDs formed per unit solar mass of ZAMS star formation, or DWD formation efficiency $\eta_{\rm{form}}(Z))$, varies with metallicity.
+The number of DWDs formed per unit solar mass of ZAMS star formation, or DWD formation efficiency $\eta_{\rm{form}}(Z)$, varies with metallicity.
 Consequently, a metallicity-dependent binary fraction further impacts the efficiency of DWD formation within the Galaxy.
-Figure \ref{fig:form_eff} shows the DWD formation efficiency as a function of metallicity for each DWD type and for each of our binary fraction models.
+Figure \ref{fig:form_eff} shows the DWD formation efficiency as a function of metallicity for each DWD type, binary fraction model, and binary evolution parameter variation.
 In general, the formation efficiency decreases with increasing metallicity.
-This effect is exaggerated for model FZ which assumes a binary fraction which also decreases with increasing metallicity.
+This effect is exaggerated for model FZ which assumes a close binary fraction which also decreases with increasing metallicity.
+In this section, we give a brief overview of the general trends observed in formation efficiency and their underlying causes.
+For a detailed description for each DWD type and binary evolution parameter variation, see Appendix \ref{appendix:form_eff}.